machetie/SOBRiven/README.md

   3. Update the permissions of the existing container (switch between normal and privileged mode).

 This feature allows for better management of your Docker containers and provides more flexibility in maintaining your media server setup.

+## Maintenance

+The maintenance feature allows you to:

+- Check container permissions: Displays whether each container is running in privileged mode or not.
+- Check container interconnection: Shows which containers are connected to the default Docker bridge network.
+- Check library folder permissions: Verifies the permissions of the specified media library folder.
+- Check container access to library folder: Confirms if the Plex and Riven containers can access the media library folder.

+To access the maintenance feature:
+1. Select "Maintenance" from the main menu when running the script.
+2. When prompted, enter the path to your media library folder.
+3. Review the results in the terminal output.

+This feature helps ensure that your containers have the correct permissions and can access the necessary files for proper operation.

 ## Logs